SanderGi/WiFiStrengthTester/README.md

 * Click Collect Data
 <br> ![image](https://user-images.githubusercontent.com/97496861/153541702-aa14acb7-c2ed-40ff-96ac-5d015b3fa136.png)

-\**I can't afford to buy an official certificate to sign the application, so bear with me on this one lol
+\**You only need to do this once the first time you install one of my executables.
+I can't afford to buy an official certificate to sign the application, so bear with me on this one lol

 ## Alternative Download Options
 1. Download the WiFiStrengthTester zipfile, unzip it, and run the app.exe file inside it